We all have our problems.

 Quality tips here.

 On the other hand, aphids are loved by ladybugs everywhere and when you have an infestation, the ladybugs will come.
-So you could think of them as a food source for those little fellows.

 Next up: Container gardening!